Walter Tarnopolsky: Background and education

-Walter Surma Tarnopolsky was born on 1 August 1932 in Gronlid, Saskatchewan, to parents of Ukrainian descent.
+Walter Surma Tarnopolsky was born on August 1, 1932, in Gronlid, Saskatchewan, to parents of Ukrainian descent.
 He was educated at the University of Saskatchewan, receiving his BA in 1953 and his LLB in 1957.
 After completing his undergraduate education, he attended Columbia University, receiving his MA in 1955.
 He subsequently received his LLM from the London School of Economics.

 Career

 Tarnopolsky taught law at several Canadian universities, specializing in the fields of human rights and civil liberties.
 Between 1959 and 1983, he was a professor of law at the University of Saskatchewan, University of Windsor, Osgoode Hall Law School of York University, and the University of Ottawa.
 He briefly served as the vice-president (Academic) of York University in 1972 and was the dean of Law at the University of Windsor from 1968 to 1972.

-From 1977 to 1983, he was a member of the United Nations Human Rights Committee, and in 1985, he was appointed to the Court of Appeal for Ontario.
+From 1977 to 1983, he was a member of the United Nations Human Rights Committee.
+From 1977 to 1982, he was the president of the Canadian Civil Liberties Association.
+In 1985, he was appointed to the Court of Appeal for Ontario.
 He served on the Court of Appeal until his death on 15 September 1993 in Toronto.